-Having a valid Will in place ensures your estate is dealt with as you wish when you are gone.
+Having a valid Will in place ensures your estate is dealt with as you wish when you have passed.
 This includes making provision for those you care about as well as circumstances where you may wish to exclude someone.
 Your life is always changing and so should your Will.
 Whether it’s a change in financial circumstances, buying a new home, getting married, having children or grandchildren or getting divorced, it’s important to review your Will regularly to make sure it reflects these changes.
-We work with clients to make sure their Will is drafted correctly so their estate is passed down to the right people after they pass.
+We work with clients to make sure their Will is drafted correctly so their estate is passed down to the right people after their days.

-A Will is a legal document that makes sure your assets (such as property, cash, savings, and possessions) are left to the right people (beneficiaries) when you are gone.
-It is the best way to guarantee that your family is supported financially and provided for in the way you want.
+A Will is a legal document that makes sure your assets (such as property, cash, savings, and possessions) are left to the right people (beneficiaries).
+It is the best way to guarantee that your family is supported financially and provided for in the way you wish.
 Many people mistakenly believe that if you do not have a Will, your spouse will automatically inherit but this isn’t always the case.
-Equally, if you aren’t married or have step-children, they may receive nothing unless you make a Will.
+Equally, if you aren’t married or have step-children, they may not receive anything unless you make a Will.

 There are many reasons you should prepare a will, including:

 - You can make financial provision for your children and loved ones

 - Efficient tax planning will ensure that the minimum amount of your estate is lost to inheritance tax

 - You can ensure your intentions are clearly understood, which will minimise disputes between your family members after death, e.g., your funeral arrangements

 - You can appoint guardians you know and trust for your minor children